 How sure are we about the scientific story I have just presented?
-It is largely based on the assessments by the world scientific community carried out through the work of the Intergovernmental Panel on Climate Change (IPCC)5.
-I had the privilege of being chairman or co-chairman of the Panel's scientific assessment from its beginning in 1988 to 2002.6 This period involved the production of the 1st, 2nd and 3rd assessment reports.
+It is largely based on the assessments by the world scientific community carried out through the work of the Intergovernmental Panel on Climate Change (IPCC)6.
+I had the privilege of being chairman or co-chairman of the Panel's scientific assessment from its beginning in 1988 to 2002.
 Many hundreds of scientists from many countries were involved in its work.
 No assessments on any other scientific topic have been so thoroughly researched and reviewed.
-The IPCC has continued its work with the 5th assessment report being released in 2013 and 2014.
+In June 2005, the Academies of Science of the world's eleven most important countries (the G8 plus India, China and Brazil) issued a statement endorsing the IPCC's conclusions7.